The Constitution of UKABS

 • ii) two other members elected at a General Meeting for a term of three years and who shall be eligible for re-election for one further consecutive term,

 • iii) the editor of the Association’s journal, who shall be eligible for re-election without limit to the number of terms,

-• iv) two members co-opted by the committee to serve for a term of three years.
+• iv) one or two members co-opted by the committee to serve for a term of three years.
 Thereafter, their co-option may be extended for a further two years, and they may at any time stand for election to the committee.

 • v) a postgraduate representative co-opted by the committee to serve for a term of two years.

 • vi) an IT officer may be appointed and will be co-opted by the committee.
 The position will be annually renewable at the discretion of the committee but without limit to term.

 • vii) a scholar from an E.U. country may be co-opted by the committee for a term of three years.
 Thereafter, their co-option may be extended for further terms of three years but without limit to the number of terms.

 The notification of any General Meeting shall include intimation of any vacancies among the officers or members of the Committee occurring through expiry of their term of office, and shall call for nominations of members to fill those vacancies.

 Nominations, which shall be in writing, signed by two members of the Association and accompanied by the assent of the members proposed, shall be in the hands of the Secretary before the General Meeting at which the vacancy falls to be considered.
 In the event of there being more valid nominations than places to be filled, a ballot shall be held of members present at the meeting.
 Where there are more than two candidates for any post, the voting shall be by the system of the Single transferable vote (STV).
 In the event of a casual vacancy, the Committee shall be empowered, at their discretion, to co-opt a member to hold office until the next General Meeting.